 Celeste is known for her always present smile.
 She has decades of experience in nonprofit organizational leadership, with emphasis on international relations and sustainable community development.
 She is known for her ability to build teams and empower collaborations.
 She is a moving speaker and her passion for sustainable global empowerment and girls and women is contagious.
 She founded Days for Girls International (DfGI) in November 2008, though if you ask her she would say that she is the "really good listener" who is privileged to do this work while serving alongside amazing supporters of Days for Girls.
 She is continually grateful to be part of such a direct and effective key to empowering people and communities. firstname.lastname@example.org

 Leah came to Days for Girls with a strong background in women's issues, most recently working in Jordan on women's political participation under a Fulbright Grant.
 With strong organizational, communication and networking abilities and a passion for women’s issues, she could not be a better fit for DfGI.
 As professional as she is cheerful, she is a delight to work with and we are truly grateful to have her on the team. firstname.lastname@example.org

-Andy is the co-owner of Clay Management and the current President of Goddard College Board of Trustees as well as several other prominent boards.
+Andy is the co-owner of Clay Management and past President of Goddard College Board of Trustees as well as several other prominent boards.
 A sought-after board trainer and nonprofit advocate, she is also the Director of Clay for Earth Productions, to name only a few of her important civic contributions.
 She has a master’s degree in nursing and brings that medical knowledge to our team as well.
 All that aside, she's smart, fun and a brilliant strategist and she's been with DfG from the beginning.
 Couldn't do it without you Andy!
 You can contact her at firstname.lastname@example.org

 Janine is a public relations specialist who was at the very first Days for Girls expedition, and who has been a vital member of our team ever since.
 From helping us break the Guinness World Record in "most pairs of underwear worn at one time", to building important community connections, this former Ford Model has a heart for DfGI and serving children worldwide.
 Janine reminds us of her motto "Love Wins," through both word and practice. email@example.com